Can I tour in person?

-May I attend care-planning meetings with the staff?
+May I attend care conferences meetings with the team?

 *YES, be a part of the care plan.

 Is a cork board or whiteboard provided for posting calendars, reminders and pictures?

 *We will have a calendar available in the activity room (or they can have their own).

 Is the laundering of linen included?

 *Yes, we do all laundry for your loved one.

 Can we paint or decorate their room if it is easily removed?

 *Yes, feel free to decorate and paint so it feels familiar.